Community right to bid

 The community right to bid only ensures that you will have the opportunity to raise funds to buy the asset.
 It does not:

-You can view the notices of intended relevant disposal of listed land for:
+You can view the notice of intended relevant disposal of listed land for The Eagle Public House.